Office of the Governor

 Governor do?

-The Governor is the “Chief Magistrate” of the Oklahoma Intercollegiate Legislature, and is therefor the responsible officer for all actions of the Organization, especially the Executive Branch.
+The Governor is the “Chief Magistrate” of the Oklahoma Intercollegiate Legislature, and is therefore the responsible officer for all actions of the Organization, especially the Executive Branch.

-The Governor’s primary responsibilities are overseeing the actions of all officers of the Executive Branch, planning each regular and special session, and planning all meetings of the Steering Committee and the Board of Directors.
+The Governor’s primary responsibilities are overseeing the actions of all officers of the Executive Branch, planning each regular and special session, and planning all meetings of the Delegation Council, Steering Committee, and the Board of Directors.

 Contact the Governor